^

 1.3 mg

-6 years: 1 injection into each nostril 2 times a day
+6 years: 1 spray in each nostril 2 times daily

-Desensitization to penicillin and foreign (xenogeneic) serum can be performed.
+Desensitization to penicillin and foreign (xenogenic) serum can be performed.

-Side effects are usually associated with overdose, sometimes with a malaise administration of the drug intramuscularly or intravenously, and are manifested by a variety of symptoms from mild cough or sneezing to generalized urticaria, severe asthma, anaphylactic shock, and sometimes death.
-They can be prevented by a very small increase in dose, repeat or decrease in dose if the local response to the previous injection was excessive (2.5 cm in diameter), lowering the dose with fresh extracts.
+Side effects are usually associated with overdose, sometimes with careless administration of the drug intramuscularly or intravenously, and are manifested by a variety of symptoms from mild cough or sneezing to generalized urticaria, severe asthma, anaphylactic shock and sometimes death.
+They can be prevented by a very slight increase in the dose, repetition or reduction of the dose in case the local reaction to the previous injection was excessive (2.5 cm in diameter), reduction of the dose when using fresh extracts.
 It is recommended to reduce the dose of pollen preparations during the flowering period.